-- Developing a work plan for ITU-T activities on IMT-2000 systems and beyond, to ensure that this work is progressed effectively and efficiently with organizations external to ITU and internally with ITU-R and ITU-D, as appropriate. - Providing a migration path regarding network aspects and mobility from existing IMT-2000 systems towards systems beyond IMT-2000. - Enhancing an overview road map (Supplement to ITU-T Q.1701) on network aspects and mobility of existing IMT-2000 systems specified by ITU-T and external organizations (e.g., Standards Development Organizations (SDOs), Partnership Projects (PPs), IETF, and relevant external forums, etc.) - Providing interworking functions as needed and if not provided by other organizations, to allow for global mobility between existing IMT-2000 systems specified by external organizations.
+- providing a migration path regarding network aspects and mobility from existing IMT-2000 systems towards systems beyond IMT-2000; - enhancing an overview road map on network aspects and mobility of existing IMT-2000 systems specified by ITU-T and external organizations (e.g. SDOs, partnership projects (PPs), IETF, relevant external forums, etc.); and - studying mobility management requirements and techniques with the aim of allowing for global mobility between evolving IMT-2000 systems and systems beyond IMT-2000 specified by external organizations.

-The second point above includes the development of a long term common IP-based network architecture as applicable to IMT-2000.
-The fourth point above, considering the ongoing evolutionary directions of network infrastructure, includes near term IP-based internetworking.
+The points above include the development of a long-term common IP-based network architecture applicable to mobile communication networks, including mobility within next-generation networks.
+Additionally, considering the ongoing evolutionary directions of network infrastructure, they include near-term IP-based internetworking.

-In addition, this Special Study Group will study:
+In addition, Study Group 19 will study:

-- Harmonization of different IMT-2000 Family member standards as they evolve beyond IMT-2000 as much as possible in cooperation with relevant bodies. - Evolution of network aspects of IMT-2000 from the existing fixed network by utilizing the IMT-2000 radio transmission technologies as fixed wireless access. - Network aspects of the convergence of fixed and wireless networks and ultimately migration to interoperable and harmonized network architectures to provide services transparently to users across different access arrangements. - Assessment of the need for, and standardization of, IMT-2000 interfaces to provide multi-vendor advantages for operators, if not provided by external organizations.
+- harmonization of different IMT-2000 family member standards as they evolve beyond IMT-2000, especially with respect to mobility management and convergence with evolving fixed networks, as much as possible in cooperation with relevant bodies; - network aspects of the convergence of fixed and wireless networks and ultimately migration to interoperable and harmonized network architectures to provide services transparently to users across different access arrangements.

-In order to assist developing countries in the application of IMT-2000 and related wireless technologies, consultations should be held with representatives of ITU-D with a view to identifying how this might best be done through an appropriate activity conducted in conjunction with ITU-D.
+In order to assist countries with economies in transition, developing countries, and especially least developed countries, in the application of IMT-2000 and related wireless technologies, consultations should be held with representatives of ITU-D with a view to identifying how this might best be done through an appropriate activity conducted in conjunction with ITU-D.